ibm-cloud-docs/RegistryImages/ibmcloud-secure-perimeter-health/index-ibmcloud-secure-perimeter-health.md

     ```
     {: pre}

-3. Confirm the pod is running.
+3. Confirm that the pod is running.

     ```
     kubectl get pods